Help get out the Vote!

 Let’s vote and encourage others to vote!
 Let’s elect those who govern by the values we hold dear.
 Let’s make sure our voice is not ignored!

-- You can register to vote online!
-Register to vote
+- You can register to vote online until October 19.
+Register to vote.

-- You can sign up online to vote from home (absentee voting)!
+- You can sign up online to vote from home (absentee voting) until October 19.
 Sign up here.
-(The last day to request an absentee ballot for the August 4th primary is July 31st).
-Don’t forget place postage of 2 stamps.

-- You can register to vote, ask for an absentee ballot, fill it out and hand it to your clerk the day of the election.
+- If you are not registered to vote, you can register, ask for an absentee ballot, fill it out and hand it to your clerk – all on the day of the election on Tuesday, November 3rd.

 - Find Your Clerk here.